junyiwo/Zeus/README.md

 HDMI cable: UGREEN Micro HDMI Cable

 # Requirement & installation
+For the camera conponent,

+1. Download VRWorks 360 Video SDk.

+2. Download Microsoft Visual Studio.

+For the server,

+Download Nginx-1.16.1

+For the client component,

+Download Three.js and Flv.js

 # License
 This project is licensed under the terms of the MIT license.